Synthetic Phonics – What is Synthetic Phonics?

-Educators often speak of the importance of phonics in regard to children learning how to read, but what is less understood is that there are two main different types of phonics, systematic and analytic, and the difference between them is substantial enough to affect the gains in literacy that young readers make.
+There are two main types of phonics: synthetic phonics and analytic phonics.
+The difference between them is substantial enough to affect the gains in literacy that young readers make.

 Synthetic phonics is a more accelerated form of phonics.
-Children are taught letter sounds upon first starting school, before they learn to read, and even before they are introduced to books.
-They learn the sounds of the letters in their smaller units, and then learn to put them together, or, synthesize them, as it were, hence the name “synthetic” phonics.
-For example, they first learn the sounds ‘c’, ‘a’, and ‘t’ before the letters are put together to form the word ‘cat’.
+Children are taught letter sounds upon starting school, before they learn to read, and even before they are introduced to books.

-With analytic phonics, also known as implicit phonics, children are taught to recognize whole words by sight, and later to break down the word into the smaller units of sound.
-For example, using analytic phonics children are taught to recognize and say ‘cat’, then, when they’ve mastered the word ‘cat’ by sight, they are taught to break the word ‘cat’ into the smaller sounds, ‘c-a-t’.
+With analytic phonics, children are taught to recognize whole words by sight, and later to break down the word into the smaller units of sound.
 Letter sounds are taught after reading has begun.
-Children first learn to read by sight, and then learn letter sounds, as well as correct spelling of words, follows later.
-The uncertainty is how much later this knowledge of letter sounds and correct spelling will follow.
+The uncertainty is how much later this knowledge of letter sounds will follow.
 It does not always follow that children will be able to pick up these skills using analytic phonics.
-With analytic phonics, children differ widely in their ability to pick-up all the implicit rules of the English alphabet.
+With analytic phonics, children differ widely in their ability to pick up all the implicit rules of the English alphabet.

 Of course, the use of synthetic phonics does not exclude the use of analytic phonics.
-There are some words that cannot be learned by breaking them into smaller parts and children must learn them by sight and they are often referred to as ‘sight words’.
+There are some words that cannot be learned by breaking them into smaller parts and children must learn them by sight.
+These are often referred to as ‘sight words’.